-Assistive Technology in Special Education: Resources for Education, Intervention and Rehabilitation
+Assistive Technology in Special Education: Resources to Support Literacy, Communication, and Learning Differences 3rd Edition

 Families, teachers, and therapists who are searching for an update about how to use the latest technologies to help individuals who struggle with communication, literacy, and learning will benefit from the wealth of practical, well-organized information in this second edition of Assistive Technology in Special Education.
 The indexed update presents an overview of the uses of technologies to help readers zero in on specific, powerful, cutting-edge resources they can use to enhance success.
 The book features new tools to improve and compensate for challenges relating to speaking, understanding, reading, writing, thinking and remembering, as well as strategies to help students become more organized and efficient.
 The use of tablets such as the iPad and smartphones, as well as cloud-based products, are highlighted.
 Online resources and social networking tools are presented to empower readers to learn about new products as they become available.